Banach actions preserving unconditional convergence: Characterizing Banach actions that preserve unconditional convergence

 Now take any $n\in \w$ and sequences $(a_k)_{k\in n}\in A^n$ and $(x_k)_{k\in n}\in X^n$.
 Consider the function $a:\w\to A$ defined by $a(k)=a_k$ for $k\in n$ and $a(k)=0$ for $k\in\w\setminus n$.
 Also let $x:\w\to X$ be the function such that $x(k)=x_k$ for $k\in n$ and $x(k)=0$ for $k\in\w\setminus n$.
 Since $a\in\ell_\infty[A]$ and $x\in\Sigma[X]$, we have

 which means that the Banach {action} $A\times X\to Y$ is unconditional. \end{proof}

-Next, we shall characterize unconditional Banach actions in terms of absolutely summing operators.
+An essential ingredient of the proof of Theorems~\ref{t:main2} and \ref{t:main1} is the following characterization of unconditional Banach actions in terms of absolutely summing operators.
 An operator $T:X\to Y$ between Banach spaces $X,Y$ is {\em absolutely summing} if for every unconditionally convergent series $\sum_{n\in\w}x_n$ in $X$ the series $\sum_{n\in\w}T(x_n)$ is absolutely convergent, i.e., $\sum_{n\in\w}\|T(x_n)\|<\infty$.
-For more information on absolutely summing operators, see the \cite{DJT} and \cite[Section III.F]{Woj}.
+For more information on absolutely summing operators, see \cite{DJT} and \cite[Section III.F]{Woj}.

 Let $A,X,Y$ be Banach spaces over the field $\IF$ of real or complex numbers.
 Given a Banach action $A\times X\to Y$, consider the trilinear operator which induces the bilinear operator